Changi-Im/changi-im.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Welcome to my homepage!
+Hi, I'm Changi!
+So happy to have you here.

-I'm currently working as a software engineer at Samsung Electronics.
-My research interests focus on how machines can better perceive the world and enrich our lives.
-I believe we can tackle complex challenges by enabling machines to understand various modalities.
+I am a Software Engineer at <a href='https://semiconductor.samsung.com/about-us/business-area/system-lsi/'>Samsung Electronics</a>, where I work on audio solutions within the System LSI business.
+My research interests focus on how machines can better perceive the world through multimodal understanding, including audio and visual signals, to enrich human life.

+Prior to joining Samsung, I completed research internships at the <a href='https://www.kyb.tuebingen.mpg.de/en'>Max Planck Institute</a> and <a href='https://www.etri.re.kr/eng/main/main.etri'>ETRI</a>, and earned B.S. degree in Electronics Engineering from Kyungpook National University in South Korea, where I worked on image and signal processing research.